Make a custom flower bouquet online to pick up in person.

 💸 Added subtotal at the bottom of each flower customization step to show user how much they’ve spent

 I gleaned a few insights based on some user and AI feedback collected.
-I also ran the feedback through ChatGPT to see if it had any plausible insights as well.
+I also ran the feedback through ChatGPT to see if it had any plausible insights as well, letting AI serve as a fictional design teammate.
 I reviewed its output against my own research and selected what made sense.

 🎉 The occasion the bouquets are for were very important to nearly all the users, so I added the occasion categories underneath each premade bouquet link.